-Reed has been bringing back the memories as music director of Orchestra Kentucky.
+Reed has been bringing back the memories as music director of Orchestra Kentucky since he founded it in 2000.
 Sometimes combining classical and popular music, his concert presentations are singularly authentic, recreating the soundtracks of music’s greatest decades.
 From the 17th century to our time, his concerts celebrate anniversaries and music milestones, from Beethoven, Mahler and Stravinsky, to Elvis, The Beatles and The Carpenters, drawing on some of the nation’s brightest musical talent.

-Reed has been involved in commissioning world premieres of classical works by legendary pop artists Neil Sedaka, Keith Emerson, Peter Tork and Jimmy Webb.
-This summer, he will premiere a new work for piano and orchestra by Italian pop sensation Giovanni Allevi.
-In the fall, Reed will conduct the European premiere with the Orchestra Sinfonica Italiana at the famed Teatro dal Verme in Milan, Italy.
+Reed has been involved in commissioning world premieres of classical works by legendary pop artists Neil Sedaka, Keith Emerson, Peter Tork, Jimmy Webb, and Italian pops sensation, Giovanni Allevi.

 His programming has been nationally recognized.
 Bestselling author and marketer Seth Godin singled out Jeffrey Reed in his best-selling study of new creativity, “Small is the New Big.”
 Godin praised his “clever” concerts and praised the “totally different way” Reed approaches programming.
 Reed is the only musician featured in the book.

 In 2015, the University of Louisville named Reed its Alumni Fellow for the School of Music in recognition of his distinguished work in his chosen field.
 In 2008, he received the Jefferson Award for public service in South Central Kentucky.